ArmenJeddi/Learn2Perturb/README.md

 @inproceedings{jeddi2020learn2perturb,
-  title={Learn2Perturb: an End-to-end Feature Perturbation Learning to Improve Adversarial Robustness}, author={Jeddi, Ahmadreza and Shafiee, Mohammad Javad and Karg, Michelle and Scharfenberger, Christian and Wong, Alexander}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={}, year={2020}
+  title={Learn2Perturb: an End-to-end Feature Perturbation Learning to Improve Adversarial Robustness}, author={Jeddi, Ahmadreza and Shafiee, Mohammad Javad and Karg, Michelle and Scharfenberger, Christian and Wong, Alexander}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={1241-1250}, year={2020}
 }
 ```